More at rubyonrails.org:

 config.active_record.encryption.key_derivation_salt = ENV["ACTIVE_RECORD_ENCRYPTION_KEY_DERIVATION_SALT"]

-These generated values are 32 bytes in length.
-If you generate these yourself, the minimum lengths you should use are 12 bytes for the primary key (this will be used to derive the AES 32 bytes key) and 20 bytes for the salt.
+The generated values are 32 bytes in length.
+If you generate these yourself, the recommended minimum length is 12 bytes for the primary key and 20 bytes for the salt.

-Encryptable attributes are defined at the model level.
+The encrypts method defines the attributes to be encrypted at the model level.
 These are regular Active Record attributes backed by a column with the same name.

 class Article < ApplicationRecord